Keynote and Plenary Session Descriptions

 Doctoral education opens doors to engaging and often unexpected pathways, with opportunities for significant public impact—an essential element of reinvesting in higher education as a public good.
 And yet, in many cases, faculty careers remain the default expectation.
 A number of programs are working to broaden students' professional horizons, but it is not enough to talk about professional development in isolation.

 The effort to prepare graduate students for careers beyond the classroom is most effective when it is embedded in a comprehensive discussion of the academic prestige economy, equity and inclusion, labor practices, and definition of scholarship.
 By providing thoughtful mentorship, material and intellectual resources, and flexible curricular and project design that considers the full landscape of graduate education today, faculty and administrators enable doctoral students to translate their skills and knowledge for different audiences and to conduct scholarly research that matters to their communities.

-Futures Initiative and HASTAC at the Graduate Center, CUNY.
+Katina Rogersis Director of Administration and Programs for the Futures Initiative and HASTAC at the Graduate Center, CUNY.
 Her scholarly work addresses higher education reform, with emphasis on career development, equity, labor policies, public scholarship, and scholarly communication practices.
 Her forthcoming book, Putting the Humanities PhD to Work: Theory, Practice, and Models for Thriving Beyond the Classroom, is under contract with Duke University Press.
 Rogers holds a PhD in Comparative Literature from the University of Colorado at Boulder.